 Published between 1989 and 1996, Vietnam Generation served as a premier source of essays, artwork, poetry and other materials for the field of Vietnam War studies.
 When the journal ceased publication, the Vietnam Generation archives were sent to the Connelly Library Department of Special Collections.
 Vietnam Generation is now part of The Connelly Library’s renowned Imaginative Representations of the Vietnam War Collection.

 FIRE: Forum for International Research in Education is an international, peer-reviewed publication promoting interdisciplinary scholarship on the use of internationally comparative data for evidence-based and innovative change in educational systems, schools, and classrooms worldwide.
 FIRE publishes articles, book reviews, research essays and bibliographies three times per year.
 Some issues are thematic.
 Except for book reviews and bibliographies, all manuscripts submitted to FIRE are blind peer-reviewed.
 Theoretical and methodological pluralism is welcomed and encouraged by the journal editor, editorial team, and advisory board.
-FIRE is indexed in EBSCO's Academic Search Premier and in Google Scholar.
+FIRE is indexed in EBSCO's Academic Search Premier, Google Scholar, and ERIC.

 FIRE hosted an Author Chat with Dr. Josiah Z. Nyangau to discuss his FIRE article " Higher Education as an Instrument of Economic Growth in Kenya" (Vol. 1, Iss.
 1).
 Dr. Nyangau has the distinction of being the most downloaded author to ever publish with FIRE.
 Please click the link below to watch and listen to this author chat, and please share your questions or comments with Dr. Nyangau by tweeting using #FIREAuthorChat or emailing the editors at firstname.lastname@example.org.